apache/nifi/nifi-stateless/README.md

 Docker image will be tagged apache/nifi-stateless:1.10.0-SNAPSHOT-dockermaven

 ### Usage:
-After building, the image can be used as follows `docker run <options> apache/nifi-stateless:1.10.0-SNAPSHOT-dockermaven <arguments>`
+After building, the image can be used as follows:
+`docker run <options> apache/nifi-stateless:1.10.0-SNAPSHOT-dockermaven <arguments>`

+Stateless NiFi flows can also be run using nifi.sh `./bin/nifi.sh stateless <arguments>`

-Where the arguments dictate the runtime to use:
+The <arguments> dictate the runtime to use:
 ```
 1) RunFromRegistry [Once|Continuous] --json <JSON>
    RunFromRegistry [Once|Continuous] --file <File Name>   # Filename of JSON file that matches the examples below.